sviatlanahoehn/darkplatforms/README.md

 * Aliapoulios, M., Bevensee, E., Blackburn, J., Bradlyn, B., De Cristofaro, E., Stringhini, G., and Zannettou, S. (2021).
 An early look at the Parler online social network. arXiv preprint arXiv:2101.03820.
 * Fair, G. and Wesslen, R. (2019).
 Shouting into the void: A database of the alternative social media platform Gab.
 In Proc.
 13th Int.
 AAAI Conf. on Web and Social Media (ICWSM’19), pages 608–610.
-* Hine, G., Onaolapo, J., De Cristofaro, E., Kourtellis, N., Leontiadis, I., Samaras, R., Stringhini, G., and Blackburn, J. (2017).
-Kek, Cucks, and God Emperor Trump: A measurement study of 4chan’s politically incorrect forum and its effects on the web.
-In Proc.
-11th Int.
-AAAI Conf. on Web and Social Media (ICWSM’17).
-AAAI.
+* Papasavva, A., Zannettou, S., De Cristofaro, E., Stringhini, G., and Blackburn, J. (2020).
+Raiders of the lost Kek: 3.5 years of augmented 4chan posts from the politically incorrect board.
+In Proceedings 14th International AAAI Conference on Web and Social Media (ICWSM’20), pages 885–894.
 * Zignani, M., Quadri, C., Galdeman, A., Gaito, S., and Rossi, G. P. (2019).
 Mastodon content warnings: Inappropriate contents in a microblogging platform.
 In
 Proc.
 Int.
 13th AAAI Conf. on Web and Social Media (ICWSM’19), pages 639–645.